ChloeL-E/msp3-trailsearcher/README.md

 -   ### Frameworks, Libraries & Programs Used

-    * Google fonts were used to import the 'Fuzzy Bubbles' font into the style.css file which is used on all pages throughout the project.
-[Google Fonts](https://fonts.google.com/)
+    * [Google Fonts](https://fonts.google.com/) were used to import the 'Fuzzy Bubbles' font into the style.css file which is used on all pages throughout the project.
-    * Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes[Font Awesome]( https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.4.2/css/all.min.css)
+    * [Font Awesome]( https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.4.2/css/all.min.css) was used on all pages throughout the website to add icons for aesthetic and UX purposes
     * Gitpod was the IDE used to build the project.
 Git was used for version control.
-    * GitHub is used to store the projects code after being pushed from Git.[GitHub](https://github.com/)
+    * [GitHub](https://github.com/) is used to store the projects code after being pushed from Git.
-    * Balsamiq was used to create the wireframes to support in the design process.[Balsamiq](https://balsamiq.com/)
+    * [Balsamiq](https://balsamiq.com/) was used to create the wireframes to support in the design process.

 - - -